The price of insulin has been on a steady rise over the years, particularly in the United States.

 Protecting Patients From High Out-of-Pocket Costs

-Express Scripts and Cigna's integrated pharmacy benefit manager launched the Patient Assurance Program in 2019 to guarantee that patients in participating plans pay only $25 out of pocket for each one-month supply of insulin from network pharmacies.
+Express Scripts and The Cigna Group's integrated pharmacy benefit manager launched the Patient Assurance Program in 2019 to guarantee that patients in participating plans pay only $25 out of pocket for each one-month supply of insulin from network pharmacies.
 In July 2020, the program was expanded to include non-insulin diabetes treatments, including DPP-4 inhibitors, GLP-1 agonists, and SGLT2 inhibitors, also with a $25 out-of-pocket cost.
-For people who do not get employer-sponsored insurance coverage, the program is also available to individuals and families (when the plan is enrolled in the program) who purchase health insurance under the Affordable Care Act.
+For people who do not get employer-sponsored insurance coverage, the program is also available to individuals and families. (when the plan is enrolled in the program) who purchase health insurance under the Affordable Care Act.

 - Patient cost (pharmacy plus medical) was 40.65% lower than those not enrolled